Update: The timeline for the new ferry to begin operations to Vinalhaven has changed to July 2020.

-ROCKLAND, Maine — Maine State Ferry Service will unveil a new $9 million ferry to serve the island of Vinalhaven beginning in May.
+ROCKLAND, Maine — Maine State Ferry Service will unveil a new $9 million ferry to serve the island of Vinalhaven beginning this summer.
 It will replace the Capt.
 Charles Philbrook, which has serviced the route for the past 30 years.

 Once the Capt.
 Richard G. Spear is incorporated into service, the old ferry will be used as a spare.
 As a ferry approaches the end of its 30-year lifespan, the ferry service tries to replace it.

 “Some of the maintenance costs skyrocket when you get to the end of a boat’s lifespan,” Higgins said.
 “You kind of get to a point of no return.”

 Within the next 10 years the ferry service will be working on a plan to replace the Everett Libby, which services Matinicus island.
 The vessel is pushing 60, and Higgins said a substantial amount of maintenance has been done on it in recent years.

 Maine State Ferry Service recently received a $150,000 federal grant to implement a program to better track preventive maintenance of its fleet.
 Higgins said this will help keep maintenance costs down.

 The next ferry being eyed for replacement is the Capt.
 Henry E. Lee, which services Swans Island.
 The ferry service will be sending out a request for proposals on the construction of a new ferry to serve the island this summer.